WhiteRiverBay/beaver-payment-install/README.md

 [DOC](https://docs.beaverpayment.com/)

 Beaver Payment is an independently deployed  stable coin checkout system, designed for businesses and individuals seeking a reliable, autonomous, and censorship-resistant payment solution.
-With Beaver Payment, you gain full control over your payment processes, ensuring security, privacy, and flexibility.
+With Beaver Payment, you gain full control over your own payment infrastructure, ensuring security, privacy, and flexibility.

 ## 2 Snap